auth0/docs/articles/multifactor-authentication/guardian/admin-guide.md

 ## Customizing the Guardian Screen

 You may change the logo and the friendly name that is displayed to your users.
-To do so, make the appropriate changes to the Guardian page settings on the [Tenant Settings](${manage_url}/#/tenant) page.
-You may also reach the **Tenant Settings** page by clicking on your tenant name on the top right of the page and then selecting **Settings** from the dropdown menu that appears.
+To do so, make the appropriate changes to the Guardian page settings on the [Domain Settings](${manage_url}/#/tenant) page.
+You may also reach the **Domain Settings** page by clicking on your domain name on the top right of the page and then selecting **Settings** from the dropdown menu that appears.

 ![](/media/articles/mfa/guardian-logo-and-name-settings.png)